Syfaro/sapodilla/README.md

 An alternative interface for the PixCut S1.

+This currently supports all basic features required to print photos or print and cut stickers on the PixCut S1.
+You can connect to the device, upload images, position them, generate cut marks, and run the job.

+However, the UI is not ready for end users.
+It doesn't control the flow well and will allow you to do things out of order that might confuse the device.

 ## Usage

 This is currently designed to be run in Chrome via WebAssembly.
 You can access